|Home||Natural Family Living||Big Life Issues||Animal-

 This has intelligently led to the understanding of the importance of hygiene.

-Clean water and sanitation are perhaps the most important aspects of hygiene/health.
+Sanitation (clean water and good sewage disposal) are perhaps the most important aspects of hygiene/health.

 However, so much of our poorer 'civilised' world still does not have these.